Cisneiros/spotify-slack-bot/README.md

 ## What you need

-* A computer (OS X only, for now) running Spotify.
+* A computer (OS X only, for now) running Spotify, with a collaborative playlist.
 * Python (already included with OS X), `pip` and `virtualenv`.
 * A Slack Bot integration setup and its API Key.
 * A Slack channel dedicated to your playlist for the bot to broadcast messages when needed.